markcapella/fxClock/README.md

 ## Description

-###    A minimally sized java FX app, digital clock for Linux, with a beeping alarm.
+###    A minimally sized java FX app, digital clock for Linux Plasma, with a beeping alarm.

 ## Installation